A45/A46 Tollbar End Improvement

 Will there be roadworks?

-YES, - On the A45 Stonebridge Highway, east bound and westbound (Tollbar roundabout to Stivichall) - Site clearance and service diversions in the verge/footpath
+- on the A45 Stonebridge Highway, westbound (Tollbar to Stivichall)

 |Date||Duration||Details||Allow an Extra|